Duxy1996/HashCode-p1/README.md

 ```shell
 	$java program
 ```
-if do you want to do the test write yes after this question.
+If do you want to do the test write yes after this question.

 ```shell
 	$quieres realizar los test?